Travel.State.Gov > International Parental Child Abduction > Country Information > North Macedonia International Parental Child Abduction Information

 SA-17, 9th Floor

-The Macedonia Central Authority (MCA) for the Hague Abduction Convention is the Ministry of Labour and Social Policy.
+The North Macedonia Central Authority (MCA) for the Hague Abduction Convention is the Ministry of Labour and Social Policy.
 The MCA has an administrative role in processing Hague Abduction Convention applications.
-In Macedonia, Convention cases in the first instance and first appeal proceedings are reviewed and decided by the Center of Social Work (CSW) within the jurisdiction of the child’s location.
-There are 30 inter-municipal Centers of Social Work in Macedonia.
+In North Macedonia, Convention cases in the first instance and first appeal proceedings are reviewed and decided by the Center of Social Work (CSW) within the jurisdiction of the child’s location.
+There are 30 inter-municipal Centers of Social Work in North Macedonia.
 Cases only go to the judiciary if a party appeals to the Supreme Court.

 The MCA can be reached at: